ChongyaSong/YouML/README.md

 - Free

 ## CONTACT
-As a personal project, YouML has `never` been tested publicly, so I’m eager to hear about your experiences.
-Bug reports, feature requests, questions and suggestions are very welcomed.
+As a personal project, I `do realize` that YouML has numerous bugs because it has `never` been tested any user.
+Therefore, I’m eager to hear about your experiences - bug reports, feature requests, questions and suggestions are very welcomed.

 Author: `Chongya Song`<br />
 Email: [schongy523@gmail.com](schongy523@gmail.com)<br />